cristibalan/braid/README.md

 And you're done!
 Braid vendored grit into lib/grit.
 Feel free to inspect the changes with git log or git show.

-If further down the line, you want to bring new changes from grit in your repository, just update the mirror:
+If further down the line, you want to bring new changes from grit into your repository, just update the mirror:

     braid update lib/grit

-Or, if you want all mirrors updated:
+If you make changes to the grit library and want to generate a patch file so that you can submit the patch file to the grit project:

+    braid diff lib/grit > grit.patch

+Once those changes have been applied to grit you probably want to update your local version of grit again.

-    braid update
+    braid update lib/grit

 ## More usage